 The annual cost updates have fluctuated significantly for pipelines and oil and gas wells over the past few years.
 This has created uncertainty for municipalities and for the energy sector, which is especially challenging given the early days of economic recovery we are experiencing in the province.

 In response to these fluctuations, the province decided to freeze the 2018 annual cost updates for wells and pipelines at the same levels as 2017, while a review of the assessment model was conducted.
 We recognize there are opportunities to improve our processes, including AYMs, and we hope to explore these opportunities with stakeholders as part of a broader regulated model review.

-The freezing of AYMs at 2017 levels caused significant frustration for RMA members, many of whom had prepared budgets based on draft AYM projections that the Government of Alberta had shared with municipalities prior to the freeze.
+The freezing of assessment year modifiers (AYMs) at 2017 levels caused significant frustration for RMA members, many of whom had prepared budgets based on draft AYM projections that the Government of Alberta had shared with municipalities prior to the freeze.
 In early 2019, Alberta Municipal Affairs informed RMA that the AYM process was being reviewed as part of a larger assessment model review that also includes updating construction costs for machinery and equipment and pipeline properties and depreciation measures.
-The Government of Alberta indicated that the review would be complete in the summer or early fall of 2019, but as of late November 2019, the review is ongoing and municipalities are facing uncertainty as to the AYM for the 2020 tax year.
+The review concluded in late 2020 with no changes to the current AYM process.
+A new review is expected to commence in 2021, which will likely include changes to the AYM process.